Terrell Suggs: Personal life

+Legal issues

 In December 2003, Suggs was charged with felony aggravated assault stemming from a March 2003 incident in Arizona, in which it was alleged that a verbal altercation after a basketball tournament led to Suggs assaulting a man with a piece of reinforcement rod.
 Apparently the parties had a disagreement during the tournament, and it was claimed that Suggs swung at the victim and broke his nose and cheekbone.
 In June 2005, however, Suggs was acquitted of the charges, with a juror commenting that guilt beyond a reasonable doubt was not established.

 A series of allegations were made by his girlfriend, Candace Williams; in 2009 she alleged he threw a soap dispenser at her head, struck her in the chest with his hand and held a bottle of bleach over her and their 1-year-old son.
 No criminal charges were filed against Suggs, however, and Williams' subsequent lawsuit was dismissed.
-In September 2012, he was accused of punching and dragging his girlfriend Candace Williams beside his car while his two children were inside.
-A temporary protective order was placed against Suggs, who was required to surrender his seven firearms, which included an AK-47, and a judge dismissed the order on December 12.
-Despite Suggs's rocky relationship with Williams, the two married on December 14, 2012, and the protective order was removed.
-The couple have two children together.
-His wife filed for divorce in 2015.
+In September 2012, he was accused of punching and dragging Williams beside his car while his two children were inside.
+A temporary protective order was placed against Suggs, who was required to surrender his seven firearms, which included an AK-47.
+A judge dismissed the order on December 12.
+After marrying Williams in 2012, the protective order against Suggs was removed.

-Suggs guest starred in Season 2 of the popular HBO series Ballers.